COVID-19 pandemic in West Bengal: Leakage Of Covid-19 Test Reports

-On February 18, 2021, News18 published an article on their site by the headline "West Bengal Health Dept Left Over 1 Lakh Covid-19 Reports Exposed to Public Search".
-According to the article by News18, Sourajeet Majumder an independent security researcher discovered that the official Government site of West Bengal Health & Family Welfare Department was leaking over 1 Lakh reports of COVID-19 tests done in the state.
+On February 18, 2021, News18 reported that Sourajeet Majumder, an independent security researcher, had discovered that the official Government site of West Bengal Health & Family Welfare Department was leaking over 1 Lakh reports of COVID-19 tests done in the state.
 These reports contained sensitive information in them like patient's name, age, residence address, address of referring hospital (in some cases) and the exact date and time of testing which according to Sourajeet could be easily accessed by anyone and could contribute significantly to identity scams, cyber blackmail efforts and identity thefts.

-The article further stated that Majumder reached out to CERT-In, who acknowledged the breach to Majumder.
+Majumder reached out to CERT-In, who acknowledged the breach to Majumder.
 Sourajeet also claimed that he had reached out to the system coordinator, who manages the West Bengal State Health Department website.
 However, as per February 18, 2021, the concerned person issued no response.

-News18 independently verified Majumder's claims.